bigscience-workshop/biomedical/.github/PULL_REQUEST_TEMPLATE.md

+Please name your PR after the issue it closes.
+You can use the following line: "Closes #ISSUE-NUMBER" where you replace the ISSUE-NUMBER with the one corresponding to your dataset.

+If the following information is NOT present in the issue, please populate:

 - **Name:** *name of the dataset*
 - **Description:** *short description of the dataset (or link to social media or blog post)*
 - **Paper:** *link to the dataset paper if available*